ffund/network-modeling-and-analysis/common-mistakes-simulation/README.md

 * failure to validate the model/experiment parameters, especially "hidden defaults" in simulation platforms
 * failure to set up a valid random experiment

-We are going to see the impact of these mistakes in a basic experiment involving an M/M/1 queue.
+We are going to see the impact of these mistakes in a basic _simulation_ experiment involving an M/M/1 queue.

 ### Background